Bilal76666/project-demo/README.md

 # project-demo
-This is project-Demo for git and GitHub class
+This is project-Demo for git and GitHub class.